mathieudielna/mathieudielna/README.md

 - 👋 Hi, I’m @mathieudielna
-- 👀 I’m interested in …
+- 👀 I’m interested in development
-- 🌱 I’m currently learning …
+- 🌱 I’m currently learning js, java, php..
 - 💞️ I’m looking to collaborate on …
-- 📫 How to reach me ...
+- 📫 How to reach me "contact@mathieudielna.fr"

 <!---
 mathieudielna/mathieudielna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.